HAS EPA CREATED A COLIFORM PANDEMIC?

 Proteus, can cause urinary tract infections and hospital-acquired infections.
 P.mirabilis, a cause of wound and

-P. mirabilis are sensitive to ampicillin and cephalosporins.
+urinary tract infections. most strains of P. mirabilis are sensitive to ampicillin and cephalosporins.
 P. vulgaris is not

 sensitive to these antibiotics.